Instalab

 If your result is unusual and you have ongoing digestive symptoms, signs of fat malabsorption, or known liver or bile duct disease, that pattern is worth investigating with a gastroenterologist or hepatologist who can order targeted follow-up.
 If you feel well and your other markers look fine, the most useful next step is usually to retest after a defined interval rather than to chase the number with aggressive interventions.

-Alloisolithocholic Acid is best interpreted alongside these tests.
+Alloisolithocholic Acid is included in these pre-built panels.